 The Cincinnati Fetal Center brings together a nationally recognized team of experts with specialized training and experience in treating mothers and babies with fetal conditions.

 The leadership of the Cincinnati Fetal Center includes:

 - Surgical director: Foong-Yen Lim, MD, Cincinnati Children's

 - Endoscopic fetal surgery director: Jose Peiro, MD, MBA, Cincinnati Children's

 - Neonatal director: Paul Kingma, MD, PhD, Cincinnati Children's

-Polzin and Van Hook are leading maternal-fetal medicine specialists with more than 20 years of experience caring for mothers with high-risk pregnancies.
+Drs.
 Lim and Peiro are fetal-pediatric surgeons, specializing in both open and minimally invasive surgical procedures.
-Kingma, a neonatologist, provides expert care for critically ill newborns.
+Dr. Kingma, a neonatologist, provides expert care for critically ill newborns.

 They are supported by a staff of highly trained and skilled fetal surgeons, maternal-fetal medicine specialists, pediatric specialists, nurses, counselors and therapists.